tkodev/lib-facetor/README2.md

 # Facetor
-- 🔍 a npm / bower module for catalog style faceted filtering of an array of items.
+- 🔍 a npm module for catalog style faceted filtering of an array of items.

 ## USAGE